Subconvexity for $GL(3)\times GL(2)$ twists (with an appendix by Will Sawin): Voronoi summation formulae

-We need to know the oscillatory behavior of transform $G_{\pm}$ which is given in following lemma due to X. Li \cite{li}. \begin{lemma} Suppose $g(x)$ is a smooth function compactly supported on $[X,2X]$.
-Then for any fixed integer $K\geq 1$ and $xX\ll1$, where $c_j$ and $d_j$ are constants depending on $\alpha_i$'s. \end{lemma} $G_1(x)$ has same asymtotics with changes only in the constants $c_j$ and $d_j$.\\ \\
+\end{lemma} \begin{proof} See \cite{voronoi} \end{proof} We have the following oscillatory behaviour of transforms $G_{\pm}$ due to X. Li \cite{li}. \begin{lemma} Suppose $g(y)$ is a smooth function compactly supported on $[Y,2Y]$.
+Then for any fixed integer $K\geq 1$ and $yY\gg1$, where $c_j$ and $d_j$ are constants depending on $\alpha_i$'s. \end{lemma}The asymptotic behaviour $G_1(y)$ is similar, with changes only in the constants $c_j$ and $d_j$.
+In $G_0(y)$, note that the oscillatory part is same for all $j$, whereas the magnitude of weight functions $g(z)/(yz)^{j/3}$ decreases as $j$ increases (this uses the assumption $yY\gg 1$).
+Hence the main term in $G_0(y)$ is well represented by the $j=1$ contribution, and we will be working with this term only. \\ \\

+Note that $(pq, ap+uq)=1$ by the assumption in \eqref{210}.
+In our context we have $c=pq, d=ap+uq $ and $g(n)=e(nx/pqQ)V(n/lN)$.
+By the assumption in Lemma \ref{vor}, the above asymptotic expansion can be used in the range i.e,